-- In the Phase 2 CHAPTER-1 trial, deucrictibant significantly reduced the rate of HAE attacks and achieved clinically meaningful reductions in the occurrence of moderate and severe HAE attacks, as well as of HAE attacks treated with on-demand medication. - Results of this analysis provide evidence that during treatment with deucrictibant 40mg/day: - Following early-onset reduction in the RCT, the attack rate remained low through >1.5 years. - An early-onset reduction of attack rate in participants switching from placebo to deucrictibant 40 mg/day in the OLE was comparable to that in participants initiating deucrictibant in the RCT. - Rate of moderate and severe attacks, and attacks treated with on-demand medication were reduced in the RCT and remained low in the OLE. - Results from the CHAPTER-1 RCT and its ongoing OLE study provide further evidence of the long-term efficacy and safety of deucrictibant for prevention of HAE attacks and support further development of deucrictibant as a potential prophylactic therapy for HAE.
+- In the Phase 2 CHAPTER-1 trial, deucrictibant significantly reduced the occurrence of HAE attacks and achieved clinically meaningful reductions in the occurrence of "moderate and severe" HAE attacks, and of HAE attacks treated with on-demand medication. - Results of this analysis provide evidence that during treatment with deucrictibant 40mg/day: - Following early-onset reduction in the RCT, attack rate remained low through >1.5 years. - An early-onset reduction of attack rate in participants switching from placebo to deucrictibant 40 mg/day in the OLE was comparable to that in participants initiating deucrictibant in the RCT. - Rate of "moderate and severe" attacks and attacks treated with on-demand medication were reduced in the RCT and remained low in the OLE. - Results from the CHAPTER-1 RCT and its ongoing OLE study provide further evidence on the long-term efficacy and safety of deucrictibant for the prevention of HAE attacks and support further development of deucrictibant as a potential prophylactic therapy for HAE.